UPDATED: APRIL 19, 2023 | 1 MIN READ

 Plumbing

 Your insurance company will want to inspect the plumbing system.
-It can cause floods and water damage, and it’s costly to fix.
+It can cause floods and water damage and is costly to fix.
 A bad plumbing system can also cause flooding.

 Electrical

 Faulty electrical systems can cause fires, putting your home at increased risk.
-Your insurance company will inspect your electrical system, so they can accurately assess your risk of fires.
+Your insurance company will inspect your electrical system to assess your risk of fires accurately.
 If you’re at increased risk, you’ll have a higher rate.

 What other things might be inspected?